vmware-tanzu/velero/site/docs/master/namespace.md

-# Run in custom namespace
+# Customize namespaces in Velero

-You can run Velero in any namespace.

-First, ensure you've [downloaded & extracted the latest release][0].

-Then, install Velero using the `--namespace` flag:
+The Velero installation and backups by default are run in the `velero` namespace.
+However, it is possible to customize it.

+### 1) Customize the namespace on the cluster

+During [the Velero installation][0], use the `--namespace` flag to inform Velero where to run.

 ```bash
 velero install --bucket <YOUR_BUCKET> --provider <YOUR_PROVIDER> --namespace <YOUR_NAMESPACE>
 ```

-## Specify the namespace in client commands
+### 2) Customize the namespace for operational commands

-To specify the namespace for all Velero client commands, run:
+To have namespace consistency, specify the namespace for all Velero operational commands same as the namespace used to install Velero:

 ```bash
 velero client config set namespace=<NAMESPACE_VALUE>
 ```

+Alternatively, you may use the glogal `--namespace` flag with any operational command to tell Velero where to run.

 [0]: basic-install.md#install-the-cli